-This strawberry mousse is perfectly sweet and creamy.
-Roasted strawberries makes it extra delicious and it is made without eggs and without gelatin.
-Everyone will love this dessert for Valentine’s Day or any occasion!
+This easy strawberry mousse is sweet, creamy and delicious.
+It’s made with roasted strawberries and without gelatin or eggs.
+Make this dessert for Valentine’s Day or any occasion!

 Why You’ll Love This Recipe

-- You only need 4 simple ingredients to make this recipe for strawberry mousse.
+- You only need 4 simple ingredients for this recipe for strawberry mousse.

-- This strawberry mousse recipe is made without gelatin and doesn’t require any specialty tools to make.
+- This strawberry mousse recipe is made without gelatin.
+It doesn’t require any specialty tools.

-Here are some useful notes on the ingredients needed to make this strawberry mousse dessert.
+Here are useful notes on the simple ingredients needed to make this strawberry mousse dessert.

 - Use cold heavy cream or heavy whipping cream.
 Your heavy cream should have a fat content over 35%.
-This will ensure the whipped cream will thicken when you whip it.
+The fat helps the whipped cream thicken when you whip it.

 See recipe card below for a full list of ingredients and measurements.